citoji/tanasi/README.md

 🤝 Contributions

+Contributions are welcomed from those who understand:

+This is not a pump-and-dump project

+This is not extractive Web3

+This is not culture as branding

+We welcome:

+Ethical developers

+Historians & documentarians

+Security engineers

-We welcome contributions aligned with the mission of Tanasi:
+Designers aligned with the mission

-Ethical blockchain development

-Documentation and audits

-Wallet UI/UX

-Cultural and language localization

-Security review and testing

-All contributors must adhere to:

-Respectful conduct

-Sovereign governance acknowledgment

-Open-source integrity standards
+Community organizers

+Respect is a requirement, not a suggestion.

 ---

-🔐 Security
+🔐 Security & Integrity

-Security is treated as sacred infrastructure.

-Audits will be publicly logged

-Vulnerabilities disclosed responsibly
+Open audits where possible

+Responsible disclosure

-No anonymous backdoors
+No anonymous protocol control

-Key management standards enforced
+No hidden minting paths

+Transparent key governance

+Security protects people first, assets second.

 ---

-🌱 Vision Statement
+🌍 Vision Statement

+> Before there was money, there was work.
+Before there were ledgers, there was sacrifice.
+Before there were blockchains, there were people.

-Tanasi Digital Asset exists to:
+Tanasi Digital Asset exists to correct the order of value.

-> Rebuild trust in currency by grounding it in real value, real people, and real accountability.

-This project stands for unity, heritage, transparency, and the future of sovereign-aligned digital economies.

 ---

-📣 Official Statement
+📣 Official Endorsement

-Tanasi Digital Asset Blockchain is officially endorsed by:
+Tanasi Digital Asset Blockchain is formally endorsed by:

 Aeon Chief Cito Vincent Pellegra
 Red Wolf River Nation (RWRN)
-Tanasi • Americas
+Tanasi • North & South America

 ---

 ⚠ Disclaimer

-This repository is provided for educational, development, and infrastructural purposes.
+This project is presented for educational, infrastructural, and sovereign development purposes.
 Nothing herein constitutes financial advice.
-Participation is voluntary and governed by applicable laws and sovereign policies.
+Participation is voluntary and governed by applicable law and sovereign policy.

----

-If you’d like next steps, I can:

-Create a whitepaper v1

-Draft a governance charter

-Design a token specification

-Generate a GitHub license & CONTRIBUTING.md

-Prepare a launch announcement

-Just say the word, Chief 🐺